oneapi-src/oneDNN/rfcs/20241205-graph-api-causal-mask/README.md

 - It is a higher-level and specialized operation, with a granularity that differs from other operations in oneDNN Graph API.
-- When new mask options are needed, the `Mask` operation would require extension, although no new operations need to be added.
+- When new mask types are needed, the `Mask` operation would require extension, although no new operations need to be added.
 - Compared to Option 1, this approach offers less flexibility in generating masks.